 Offering supportive care

 Since we entered the behavioral health industry in 1983, the number of individuals we treat has grown significantly and our presence has expanded.
-We treat about 700,000 patients each year.
-“Our team is dedicated to changing the national narrative about mental health and substance abuse in a manner that promotes hope, resiliency, connectedness and recovery.
-Through our robust continuum of offerings including inpatient, outpatient and telehealth, we serve as a trusted provider of behavioral health services, when and where our communities need them.” — Matt Peterson, Executive Vice President, UHS, and President, Behavioral Health Division
+We currently treat about 700,000 patients each year.
+“Our team is dedicated to changing the national narrative about mental health and substance use disorders in a manner that promotes hope, resiliency, connectedness and recovery.
+Through our robust continuum of offerings including inpatient, outpatient and telehealth, we serve as a trusted provider of behavioral health services, when and where our communities need them.” — Matt Peterson, President, Behavioral Health Division

 Programs and Services